mehdiguyot/filename-ascii-to-utf-8/README.md

 # Features
 This script can convert folder with sub-folders very quick.
 It shows you the name before/after for each file.
+It can handle any file, like pictures, texts, pdfs, ...

 # How it work ?
 By default, python use utf-8.
 To avoid that, the script convert the filename to ascii and translate it instantly to utf-8.